garynsol/Test/README.md

 # Test
 Test of my first repository
-I looks to be working!
+It looks to be working!